wesnoth/wesnoth/data/campaigns/World_Conquest/Modding.md

 ## How to add an era's units to World Conquest's enemy selection pool

-This file describes how to make your addon work well together with world conquest 2.
-In particular how to write an era that can be used together with world conquest ii.
+This file describes how to make your addon work well together with world conquest.
+In particular how to write an era that can be used together with world conquest.

-Making an era that works well together with world conquest ii, is quite easy: just add the `[world_conquest_data]` tag to your `[multiplayer_side]` tag just as the standard word conquest2 era does, important: your era may not have require_download=no for this to work.
+Making an era that works well together with world conquest, is quite easy: just add the `[world_conquest_data]` tag to your `[multiplayer_side]` tag just as the standard world conquest era does, important: your era may not have require_download=no for this to work.
 Furthermore if your era contains new unit types that are not mainline wesnoth, don't forget to put an additional `[world_conquest_data]` in `[era]` to describe which traits these unit types should get when they are selected as heroes (use this to compensate weaker unit types).

 To make an era/modification that also changes the enemy army unit types, make sure to define the `wc2_init_enemy` event and use it to set the enemy_army variable that should contains the pool of 'armies' that the enemies are chosen from: